aarongermaine/weather_dashboard/README.md

 ## Testing

-    No testing compatibility at this moment.
+    No testing compatibility at this time.

 ## License